robfatland/pythonbytes/projects/coils/README.md

 ### Starters

-* Write a program that prints `*Lonna’s dog said “whuff!!”*`
+* Write a program that prints *`Lonna’s dog said “whuff!!”`*
-* Write a program to print out the first 10 fibonacci numbers
+* Write a program to print out the first 20 fibonacci numbers: `0, 1, 1, 2, 3, 5, 8, ...` and so on.
-* Determine what this program does by running it many times
+* Determine what the two-line program below does:

 ```
 from random import randint
 print(randint(1,6)+randint(1,6))
 ```

+### Trickier

-* Write a program: Input a number n, then calculate and print n fibonacci numbers
+* Input a number and then print that many fibonacci numbers
-* Write code to print ten rows of the Pascal triangle in a pretty and readable fashion
+* Print ten rows of the Pascal triangle nicely
-  * At the end of each row print a colon followed by the sum of all the numbers in that row
+    * Also add up the numbers in each row to see if they form a pattern

+### Definitely Tricky

-* If you roll 3 dice and add the results the lowest possible sum is 3 and the highest is 18.
-If you roll n dice the lowest is n and the highest is 6n.
-Write a program that rolls *n* dice 10,000 times and keeps track of the results in a list.
-Plot the results using a turtle.
-You can set the value of *n* at the top of the program or you can have this be an input.
-Compare your results for n = 1, 2, 3, 4, and 5.
-(Getting the turtle to draw your results is a very challenging and worthy project in itself!)
+* If you roll and add 3 dice the lowest possible is 3, highest is 18.
+Roll `n` dice the lowest is `n` and the highest is `6n`.
+    * Write a program to roll *n* dice 10,000 times in a row
+        * Store the results in a list.
+        * Plot the results using a turtle.
+        * Compare what you see for $n \; = \; 1, 2, 3, 4, \; and \; 5$.
 * You have a set of n objects, all different, placed in a row before you.
 You decide to count how many subsets of this set there are by placing either a black or a white pawn next to each object.
 A black pawn means the object is in the subset and a white pawn means that the object is not in the subset.
 Now two questions:
   * Does this suggest an easy way of calculating the total number of subsets?
   * What if anything does this have to do with previous challenges?